per2jensen/dar-backup/README.md

   *NOTE:*
   Do not use spaces in the filenames.

+## --list-files

+  Use this option to see what will be backed up.
+  The result is stored in one of /tmp/dar-{FULL|DIIF|INC}-filelist.txt, depending on what type of backup ypu choose.

 ## --local-backup-dir

   Make the script bypass mounting a remote server directory using sshfs.
 The backup archives are stored in the "MOUNT_POINT" config setting.
 This directory can of course be mounted by some other method :-)